geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_footprint/imagemosaic_footprint.rst

 The behaviour must be set directly on the Layer configuration page.

 Another feature of the *Footprint* is the possibility to calculate an **Inset** of the image. *Inset* is a reduction of the footprint border by a value defined by the user which is typically used for removing the compression artifacts.
-This feature can be achieved by adding the following code inside **footprint.properties** (in case of the first two configurations this file must be added)::
+This feature can be achieved by adding the following code inside **footprints.properties** (in case of the first two configurations this file must be added)::

 	footprint_inset=*value in the shapefile u.o.m.*